graebnerc/DataScienceSpring23/content/about.md

 title: Applied data science using R
 ---

-This is the website for the course 'An introduction to data science using R' taught at the Europa-University Flensburg in the fall semester 2022/23.
+This is the website for the course 'Data Science using R' taught at the Europa-University Flensburg in the spring semester 2023.

 All pages not under the root directory of the website are listed below.
 This includes both posted tutorials and lecture notes.